BirdeeHub/nixCats-nvim/README.md

 run your choice of the following commands at the top level of your neovim config:

 (don't worry!
 It doesnt overwrite anything!)

-> If using zsh with extra regexing, be sure to escape the #

 - standalone flake template:
 ```bash